Saturday, May 18, 2024

 "as in life so in love"

 Every passing day she was having difficulty in achieving transcendence.
-The team saw the struggles; there were genuine feelings but the facts contradicted the hope.
-There was a heart ready to beat a rhythm of life, but not the brain.
-We knew that he knew her poor prognosis, but he was not ready to let go of her.
+There were genuine feelings but the facts contradicted the hope, The team saw the struggles.
+There was a heart ready to beat a rhythm of life but the brain was numb.
+We knew that he knew about her poor prognosis but he was not ready to let go of her.

-One day the husband requested the team have her start Reiki treatment; "the life force may heal her" was his reason.
+One day the husband requested the team to have her started on Reiki treatment; "the life force may heal her" was his reason.
 There was skepticism about his want for a nonconventional treatment.

 We are in the practice of medicine following the order of black-and-white protocols, said one who spoke his mind.
-There was a certainty in a dismal prognosis that everyone concluded, but a curious empathic mind allowed an unconventional path to ease his final goodbyes.
+There was a certainty in her dismal prognosis that everyone concluded, but a curious empathic mind allowed an unconventional path to ease their final goodbyes.

-To some, when standing in the no man's land of medicine, supporting a family even if this is against all odds is "step-up compassion".
+To some, when standing in the no man's land of medicine, supporting a family even if it is against all odds is a "step-up compassion".
 Others know that the process of living while losing a loved one makes people do things.
-As in life so in love, some acts are heroic and others wishful.
+As in life so in love, some acts are heroic and others are wishful.

 Thursday, December 14, 2023